bespoken/bespoken-docs/google-marketplace/getting-started.md

 ## After deployment

-- After you verify the service is running it is neccesary to (setup your https URL)](/google-marketplace/faq/#how-to-set-up-an-https-url-that-works-with-the-bespoken-vm).
+- After you verify the service is running it is neccesary to [setup your https URL](/google-marketplace/faq/#how-to-set-up-an-https-url-that-works-with-the-bespoken-vm).